 PGCert (Postgraduate Certificate), PGDip (Postgraduate Diploma)

-The Postgraduate loan is NOT available for stand-alone PGCert or PGDip courses, as these are Postgraduate Diplomas.
+The Postgraduate loan is NOT available for stand-alone postgraduate certificate or diploma courses.

 Receipt of other sources of postgraduate funding - scholarships, bursaries, studentships, other loans from private providers, etc - will NOT affect eligibility for a postgraduate loan.

 Repayments are based on your income, not what you borrowed, and you won’t start paying back your loan until you earn over a certain threshold.

 The loan is repaid concurrently with any other loans, such as undergraduate loans, you have from the Student Loan Company.

 Borrowers will be liable to repay the loan from the April after study completion and once you are earning income above the current threshold.

 Individuals will be able to make voluntary repayments prior to this if they choose.

 From September 2018 until 31 August 2019, the interest rate for borrowers in England taking out a Postgraduate Masters will be 6.3% (RPI + 3%).